 Santorini Sample Day 4:

 Settle into Santorini with a trip to the beach.
 Red Beach is arguably the most famous – and the most beautiful – beach on Santorini.
-Framed by massive formations of red and black volcanic rock,.
+Framed by massive formations of red and black volcanic rock.
 Get there early to take in the different colors of the cliffs as you wander down the path to the shore.
-It’s also a good spot for snorkeling.
+If you have enough time, it’s also a good spot for snorkeling.

 Just steps from the beach, you’ll find the ruins at Akrotiri.
 The Bronze Age settlement, which was buried in ash after a volcanic eruption in 1627 B.C., contains dozens of well-preserved frescoes and has been suggested as a possible source of inspiration for Plato’s Atlantis.